What is a verb? Unraveling Their Role and Significance in Language

 Verbs in Action: Exploring Their Functions

-2. Linking Verbs: Linking verbs connect the subject of a sentence with a subject complement, often describing a state of being.
-Examples include "is," "seem," and "become."
+Linking verbs Linking verbs connect the subject of a sentence to a subject complement, which describes something about the state being.
+Examples are, but are not limited to, ‘is’, ‘seem’ and ‘become’.

 Verbs and Tense: Navigating Time